JKo12345-theskibber/James-Kochan-NPC-Generator/README.md

 Time-Saver Extraordinaire: Spend less time on character creation and more on crafting epic stories and gameplay.

-Limitless Variety: From quirky shopkeepers to formidable foes, NPC-Forge ensures no two characters are alike
+Limitless Variety: From quirky shopkeepers to formidable foes, NPC Generator ensures no two characters are alike

 *Have fun with my program!*